The sharp phase transition for level set percolation of smooth planar Gaussian fields: Introduction

 \begin{remark} The second and third statements of Theorem \ref{t.main2} give quantitative bounds on crossing probabilities in `non-critical' regimes; previously such bounds had only been established for the Bargmann-Fock field \cite{rv_bf}.

-In the case $\ell < 0$, the statement is a bound on the decay of crossing probabilities in the sub-critical regime, showing in particular that sub-critical crossing probabilities decay faster than any polynomial, and decay exponentially under the `strong exponential decay' assumption.
-In the setting of Bernoulli percolation, sub-critical crossing probabilities are known to decay exponentially (for bond percolation on the square lattice this is also due to Kesten \cite{kesten1980critical}).
-While we suspect that sub-critical crossing probabilities also decay exponentially even if correlations decay only polynomially, we were unable to deduce this from our proof.
+In the case $\ell < 0$, the statement is a bound on the decay of crossing probabilities in the sub-critical regime, showing in particular that sub-critical crossing probabilities decay exponentially, just as for Bernoulli percolation \cite{kesten1980critical}.

-In the case $\ell > 0$, the second statement is a quantitative description of the claim in Theorem \ref{t.main1} that~$\mathcal{E}_\ell$ percolates, and in fact we use this statement to infer the percolation of $\mathcal{E}_\ell$ via a simple Borel-Cantelli argument.
+In the case $\ell > 0$, the second statement is a quantitative description of the claim in Theorem \ref{t.main1} that~$\mathcal{E}_\ell$ percolates, and in fact we use this statement to infer the percolation of $\mathcal{E}_\ell$ via a simple Borel-Cantelli argument. \end{remark}

-Finally, we remark that if correlations decay at an intermediate rate between polynomial and exponential, our proof would yield bounds in \eqref{e.l<0} and \eqref{e.l>0} that lie between $c_1 e^{-c_2 \log^2(s) } $ and $c_1e^{-c_2 s}$, but for simplicity we prefer not to work at this level of generality. \end{remark}

-\begin{remark} Similar results to those in Theorem \ref{t.main2} could also be deduced for the level sets~$\mathcal{L}_\ell$ -- i.e.\ defining the crossing events $\cross_\ell(sQ )$ relative to $\mathcal{L}_\ell$ rather than $\mathcal{E}_\ell$ -- but we have chosen to omit such results.
+\begin{remark} Similar results to those in Theorem \ref{t.main2} could also be deduced for the level sets~$\mathcal{L}_\ell$ -- i.e.\ defining the crossing events $\cross_\ell(RQ )$ relative to $\mathcal{L}_\ell$ rather than $\mathcal{E}_\ell$ -- but we have chosen to omit such results.
 A notable exception is \eqref{e.l>0}, which does not hold for $\mathcal{L}_\ell$. \end{remark}

 One consequence of Theorem \ref{t.main2} is that, for each $\ell >0$ and quad $Q$,